Sheep42/clean-theme/README.md

 This is **not** meant to be a replacement for `register_post_type()`.
 Simply a faster process when that level of granular control is not required.

-See the documentation inside of function.php for usage information.
+See the documentation inside of functions.php for usage information.

 ##### Virtual Page Creation
 This is a collection of hooks, commented out by default, inside of the theme function which hooks `init`.